gipumpkin/gipumpkin.github.io/steps.md

 ### Digging a little deeper

-This jekyll site is built using a tem.
+This jekyll site is built using a theme.
 At the [Jekyll Theme Page](https://jekyllrb.com/docs/themes/) you can see how they're hiding some of the directories from immediate view.
-1. Show my repo that has all of the theme folders copied from where my computer stored the gem for minima, change some things, and show "jekyll build" with changes to site files.
+1. Show my repo that has all of the parts of jekyll stored in the same place.
+1. download that repo to your computer, save it somewhere reasonable (the desktop will probably work for this workshop), navigate into it, and jekyll build.
+1. Take a look around the directories.
+1. Explore the files, and see where they point.
+(It's easiest if you save the blog for last).

+### Working with data
+1. Take a look at the mlab-data page.
+1. Try to create a page for the END data I've added to the END folder.